apache/cordova-plugin-splashscreen/README.md

 # cordova-plugin-splashscreen

-This plugin is required to work with splash screens.
+This plugin is required to allow your application to work with splash screens.
 This plugin displays and hides a splash screen during application launch.

 - [Installation](#installation)
 - [Supported Platforms](#supported-platforms)